 Most plugins and themes also update their software to ensure compatibility with the latest WordPress release, and you might notice this occasionally on your WordPress dashboard.

-Updating your WordPress website can definitely add improvements to your website speed.
+Updating your WordPress website can definitely add improvements to your website performance.
 However, the recommended best practice is to always back up your website before doing any core update to ensure a smooth install.